papavientos/dipper-nimble/README.md

 # dipper-nimble
-CMR analysis of dipper dataset into NIMBLE.
+CMR analysis of dipper dataset in NIMBLE.